thunlp/SparsingLaw/README.md

 bash calc_activation.sh
 ```

-The average activation and the PPL ratio (increses in perplexity) will be printed to screen, and an image for result visualization will be saved to `outputs/`.
+The average activation and the PPL ratio (increase in perplexity) will be printed to screen, and an image for visualized results will be saved to `outputs/`.

 ### Our PPL-$`p\%`$ Sparsity Metric

 In this section, we introduce how to apply the PPL-$`p\%`$ sparsity metric, proposed in our paper, to a model checkpoint.

-First, set the following environment variables:
+First, set the following variables in `calc_activation.sh`:
-- `model_path`: The path to the model checkpoint folder.
+- `model_path`: The path to the model checkpoint folder, which can be loaded by Huggingface.
-- `input_file`: The path to the text file as the input of model.
+- `input_file`: The path to the text file as the input toy dataset of model.
-- `prune_strategy`: Must be "pplk"
+- `prune_strategy`: Must be "pplp"
 - `prune_arg`: $`1+p\%`$ for PPL-$`p\%`$ sparsity (e.g. prune_arg=1.01 for PPL-$`1\%`$ sparsity).

 Finally, run the following command: